 The options available to you are pretty limited if you are hell-bent on filing your own taxes.
 To avoid intimidating letters from HMRC and fine, it is strongly recommended that you check every detail you have filled at least thrice.
 This, however, is easier said than done as the extra time spent doing this means lesser time for your own business.
 Explaining any major variations in income is also useful: for instance, did your business purchase any new equipment this year, or did you have to take significant time off sick?

 Under such circumstances, the most prudent option is to let professionals handle your taxes while you keep yourself busy with what you do best.
-Professional accountants are expert in their field of work and possess deep knowledge of how HMRC works.
-If you have just been notified you are under investigation, it is the best time to seek professional help as your accountant is also skilled at presenting the facts in the best light.
+Professional accountants are experts in their field of work and possess deep knowledge of how HMRC works.
+If you have just been notified you are under investigation, it is the best time to seek professional help as your accountant Brighton is also skilled at presenting the facts in the best light.